gueripep/wordle-solver/README.md

 ## 🏗️ Architecture

-The codebase follows a clean, modular architecture:
+The codebase follows a modular architecture:

 ```
 src/